cybasoft/team-terrain/README.md

 ### API Configuration
 - `VITE_API_BASE_URL`: Base URL for API endpoints
-- `VITE_API_AUTH_TOKEN`: Authorization token for API requests (Bearer token)
 - `VITE_LOCATION_TRACKER_ENDPOINT`: Location tracker endpoint path
 - `VITE_USERS_ENDPOINT`: Users endpoint path

+## Authentication
+The application now uses **real API-based authentication**:
+- Users are fetched from the configured API endpoint
+- Passwords are validated against the API data
+- Sessions are persisted in localStorage for convenience
+- Fallback authentication is available if API is temporarily unavailable

-**Note:** The API authorization token is used for authenticating requests to your backend API endpoints.
-If not provided, requests will be made without authentication headers.
+**Note:** The API authorization token is required for fetching user data and validating credentials.